fluencelabs/examples/marine-examples/README.md

     }
 }
 ```
+As the `marine_test` needs only compiled .wasm files and not the code, the test can be in any project.
+In this case the test is in a separate crate.

 We describe the services as named pairs of config file and directory with .wasm files(1), then in test function we create services(2).
 Please note, that each service creates its own `marine` runtime.
-Then, we create a structure(3) to pass it to a function from interface of `producer` service(4) and finally pass its result to the `consumer` service.
+Then, we create a structure(3) to pass it to a function from interface of producer service(4) and finally pass its result to the consumer service.
 The `ServiceInterface` and interface structures are accessed through `marine_test_env` — the module defined by the `marine_test` macro.
 The functions in turn are accessed through the `ServiceInterace` instance.

 Now we can build services:
 ```shell